mariopineda/drpineda.ca/_posts/2014-01-21-The-nature-of-teaching-numeracy-in-Alberta.md

 comments: true
 ---
 <p>
-<i>This post was published as an assignment in EDSE 338 in the Faculty of Education at the University of Alberta.</i>
+<i>This post was published as part of an assignment in EDSE 338 in the Faculty of Education at the University of Alberta.</i>
 </p>

 <p>